What is Considered a Commercial Vehicle in North Carolina?

 Federal and state agencies regulate the trucking industry in North Carolina.
 These agencies include the Federal Motor Carrier Safety Administration (FMCSA), a division of the U.S. Department of Transportation, and the North Carolina Department of Public Safety (NCDPS).

-Failure to follow rules and regulations pertaining to trucks and commercial vehicles in North Carolina is generally considered an act of negligence, and may play an important part in determining the outcome of a truck accident claim.
+Failure to follow rules and regulations pertaining to trucks and commercial vehicles is generally considered an act of negligence, and may play an important part in determining the outcome of a truck accident claim.

-If you’ve been injured in a truck accident, please call 1-800-525-7111 for a FREE, no-obligation consultation with an experienced North Carolina personal injury lawyer at Riddle & Brantley.
+If you’ve been injured in a truck accident, please call 1-800-525-7111 for a FREE, no-obligation consultation with an experienced personal injury lawyer at Riddle & Brantley.

 We will review your case, advise you on your best available legal options, and if you decide to hire us, we will fight relentlessly for your right to justice and compensation.

 You don’t have to go through this alone.
 We understand what you’re going through and we would love to help you and your loved ones if we can.

 Injured in a Commercial Vehicle Accident in North Carolina?